Belgaum: Air

 The city is served by Belgaum Airport at Sambra, which is the oldest airport in North Karnataka and lies 10 km from the city on State Highway 20.
 Belgaum airport is included in UDAN 3 scheme.
-Alliance Air, Spice Jet, Star Air, IndiGo and TruJet have flights to Bangalore, Hyderabad, Mysore, Kadapa, Tirupati, Surat, Ahmedabad, Indore, Mumbai, Pune, Nagpur, Kolhapur, Nashik and Chennai.
+Alliance Air, SpiceJet, Star Air, IndiGo and TruJet have flights to Bangalore, Hyderabad, Mysore, Kadapa, Tirupati, Surat, Ahmedabad, Indore, Mumbai, Pune, Nagpur, Kolhapur, Nashik and Chennai.
 Flight connectivity to Jodhpur will be soon started by Star Air in the future days.